Rachel Boggan, LCSW

 Melissa Powell-Weaver, LCSW

-Melissa Weaver is a Licensed Clinical Social Worker with over twenty years experience in the helping profession.
-Her experience includes working with a wide range of professional organizations and is known best for her work with those experiencing symptoms related to grief, anxiety, and panic.
+Melissa Weaver is a Licensed Clinical Social Worker with over 20 years experience in the mental health profession.
+Her professional work includes ongoing collaboration with a wide range of professional organizations and is known best for her work with those experiencing symptoms related to grief, anxiety, trauma, and panic.

-In addition, Melissa has had ongoing experience working with couples, families, and those impacted by life threatening and chronic illnesses.
-Melissa currently facilitates psycho-educational groups, through Full Circle, for individuals who have experienced a traumatic loss and is a Professor at VCU School of Social Work.
+Melissa utilizes a collaborative and real life approach to develop goals and interventions strategies that will best meet the needs of the individual.
+Furthermore, Melissa possesses significant experience working with couples, families, and those impacted by life threatening and chronic illnesses.
+This work includes a special focus on the unique challenges faced by those individuals receiving a cancer diagnosis.
+Melissa currently facilitates psycho-educational groups, through Full Circle Grief Center, for individuals who have experienced a traumatic loss and is a Professor at VCU School of Social Work.

 Stacia Lee Macklin, LCSW